Different languages in Spain

 Features of the Galician Language

-The language has a proud literary tradition, with the medieval lyric poetry known as Cantigas being a celebrated highlight, showcasing its early literary prestige and influence.
+The language has a proud literary tradition, with medieval lyric poetry known as Cantigas being a celebrated highlight, showcasing its early literary prestige and influence.

 Linguistically, Galician exhibits features such as the use of o before masculine nouns and a before feminine nouns, much like other Romance languages.
 However, it retains distinct phonetic characteristics and vocabulary, echoing both its Portuguese roots and the Galician people's unique history and cultural expressions.